-The goal of the Black Child Well Project is to empower our youth to live full, healthy, lives while withstanding the stresses of existing in a violent and oppressive society.
+The goal of the Black Child Well Project is to empower our youth to live full, healthy, lives amids the stresses of existing in a violent and oppressive society.
 A team of mental health professionals will guide workshop attendees in discussing social and racial trauma, self care, and what holistic wellness can look like for each individual while building a supportive communal bond with their peers.
 This project is a collaboration with A Peace of Mind Inc., a non-profit 501c3 organization.

 The full 5-hour workshops are designed for youth ages 13 - 17.
 Topics include: